Home

 Ad

-Clarification, May 6, 2022: This story has been up to date to mirror that Austin is the primary Texas city to make use of local tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with similar programs using other varieties of funding.
+Clarification, Could 6, 2022: This story has been updated to reflect that Austin is the primary Texas city to make use of native tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with similar programs utilizing other kinds of funding.

 Quelle: www.click2houston.com